 But of course the blue wing/gray beard version has its fan base too:

-The first release of Stratos was packaged on the “eight back” style card.
+The first editions of Stratos was packaged on the “eight back” style card.

 Subsequent versions featured this scene on the card back by artist Errol McCarthy: